zahidirfan/baroque/README.md

 ```
 $ git clone https://www.github.com/zahidirfan/baroque.git
 $ cd baroque
+$ npm install
 $ docker-compose up -d
 ```
 Open your browser and got to localhost:3000 and you should be good to go.

 ## Features
-The current stage the sytem is not connected to the database for any data but in future it should.
+The current stage the system is not connected to the database for any data but in future it should.
 - Student Profile Page has been implemented.
   - Dummy Data and Picture
   - Dummy Transactions List